Yale-BIM/f21-assignments/assignment-5/README.md

     - **tf.keras.callbacks.ModelCheckpoint:** Callback that saves the model after every epoch (see more information [here](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint)).
-    Because we set "save_best_only = True", the callback would only save the model if the validation loss is smaller than the prior best validation loss.<br>
+    Because we set "save_best_only = True", the callback would only save the model if the validation loss is smaller than the prior best validation loss.<br/><br/>

     We suggest that, as a first try, you use the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) when you train neural works with gradient descent.
 The optimizer tends to work well for many problems.
 You can read the